anu1301/noughts_and_crosses/README.md

 13. Went back to GitHub, and selected settings of the repository to be deployed.
 14. Selected pages, then chose main branch, saved and successfully published in GitHub aswell.
 This allowed me to carry on working on my code and at the same time updating the deployed project in Heroku.

+## Credits

+* I watched many Youtube clips of both tic-tac-toe and battelships for their similarities in code.

+* Al Sweigart and Christian Thompson - guidance in programming.

+* Marcel Mulder for his support and guidance throughout the process.